AxonIQ/reference-guide/axon-server/2-getting-started/configuration.md

 ## Migration

-The AxonServer package contains a migration tool to migrate from an already existing RDBMS event store to a new AxonServer instance.
-The tool reads events and snapshots from the existing store and pushes them to the AxonServer server.
+The Axon Server package contains a migration tool to migrate from an already existing RDBMS event store to a new Axon Server instance.
+The tool reads events and snapshots from the existing store and pushes them to the Axon Server server.

 The migration tool maintains the state of its migration, so it can be run multiple times.

-Set the following properties to define the existing event store and the target AxonServer server:
+Set the following properties to define the existing event store and the target Axon Server server:

-* `axoniq.axonserver.servers` - comma separated list of hostnames and ports for the AxonServer cluster.
+* `axoniq.axonserver.servers` - comma separated list of hostnames and ports for the Axon Server cluster.
 * `axoniq.datasource.eventstore.url` - URL of the JDBC data store containing the existing event store
 * `axoniq.datasource.eventstore.username` - Username to connect to the JDBC data store containing the existing event store
 * `axoniq.datasource.eventstore.password` - Password to connect to the JDBC data store containing the existing event store